IuliiaKonovalova/e-commerce/FEATURES.md

 Each item has the following data:

-- Product name with a link to the product in store;
+- Product name with a link to the product in-store;
 - Image of the product;
 - Product's values;
 - Quantity;
 - Price;
 - Total price;
-- 2 buttons accessible only to the admin: "Edit" and "Delete";
+- 2 buttons are accessible only to the admin: "Edit" and "Delete";
-    - If the admin clicks on the "Edit" button, the admin will be redirected to the order item edit page;
+    - If the admin clicks on the "Edit" button, the admin will be redirected to the ordered item edit page;
-    - If the admin clicks on the "Delete" button, the order item will be deleted and the admin will be redirected to the order full detail page;
+    - If the admin clicks on the "Delete" button, the ordered item will be deleted, and the admin will be redirected to the order full detail page;

-5. Customer's order data including customer's name, phone number, email, address and phone number:
+5. Customer's order data, including customer's name, phone number, email, address, and phone number:

 ![Order full detail Page.
 Customer's order data](documentation/features/personnel/orders/order_full_details_customer_data.png)